Salvation By Works?

 This is the commandment given to us by God for us to realize the second phase of the process, which is to follow the perfect order established by Jesus, and the result will be recorded in the Books of Life and make known on the Day of Judgment: “…they were judged every man according to their works.”

 To ask ‘can “Works” save you’?
-Is like asking, can you – a sinful human, establish a “perfect” order for others to follow?
+Is like asking, “can you – a sinful human, establish a “perfect” order for others to follow?
 The answer is no!
 This order was ordained by God and given to one person – Jesus.
-Only his work of a perfect life here on earth can save us with an established perfect life.
-Now that this order is established, the next phase is our actions.
+Only his work of a godly (perfect) life here on earth can save us with an established perfect life.
+Now that this order is established (#1), the next phase is our actions (#2).
 This action is confused as human “works”.
-It is not the “works” of self-justification to a perfect order as the Devil is trying to confuse us; it is the actions of a perfect order to be perfect just like your heavenly Father is perfect.
-It is the works of obeying God’s commandments.
-In so doing, this type of “works” will bring together a justification for the perfect established order.
-Just as Jesus said in John 10:38, “but if I do, though you do not believe Me, believe the works, that you may know and believe that the Father is in Me, and I in Him.”
-Those who obeyed and followed will live forever, those who don’t will die forever – just as Satan will die forever.
+It is not the “works” of self-justification to a perfect order as the Devil is trying to confuse us; it is the actions of a perfect order to be godly just like your heavenly Father is perfect.
+It is the work of obeying God’s commandments.

 Today, many are riding on the bandwagon of Satan’s deception and are propagating his message: the message is subtle, but at times very convincing.
 Here is the line: